 Legally registered Pakistani non-governmental organizations (NGOs), women’s organizations, community-based organizations (CBOs), non-government academic research and training institutions, professional and business associations, trade unions, media entities, civic advocacy organizations and civil society networks (if they are legally registered) are eligible to apply.
 Private sector (for-profit) entities are welcome to apply for grants, but fees (profit) will not be paid under any AFGP grant.
 Organizations that have not previously received funding from donors or implemented donor-funded projects are welcome to apply for an AFGP grant.

 Government of Pakistan (GOP) institutions and quasi-public/parastatal entities will not be considered for direct awards.
 However, NGOs may apply in partnership with government entities.
-Individuals are ineligible for AFGP grants, as are political parties, public international organizations, foreign-based organizations, faith-based organizations whose objectives are discriminatory and/or serve religious purposes, and informal alliances without legal status.
+Individuals are ineligible for AFGP grants, as are political parties, public international organizations, faith-based organizations whose objectives are discriminatory and/or serve religious purposes, and informal alliances without legal status.

 In addition, to be eligible for an AFGP grant, organizations must not be: